meganeaston/meganeaston.Github.io/index.md

 #### [SQL - Banking Project](/bank.md)
 [<img src="images/Blue Modern Minimalist Simple Article LinkedIn Sponsored Contentsql .png">](https://www.linkedin.com/pulse/exploring-world-banking-data-bank-insights-sql-megan-easton-qe2re?)
-In this project from the Data Analytics Accelerator (DAA), I was prompted to analyze the banking data from World Bank using SQL.
+In this project from the Data Analytics Accelerator (DAA), I was prompted to analyze banking data from the World Bank's IDA program using SQL.
+I answered: How many loans does each country have?
+What is the most expensive project?
+Which countries have the highest service charge rate?
+What is the most common credit status?
+Which countries have the highest amount of cancelled debt?

 #### [Tableau - Education Project](https://www.linkedin.com/pulse/beyond-spreadsheet-how-tableau-illuminates-education-data-easton-g4fge/?trackingId=INB8PW4ZQQqJIzGqfQDvoA%3D%3D)
 [<img src="images/Blue Modern Minimalist Simple Article LinkedIn Sponsored Content.png"/>](https://www.linkedin.com/pulse/beyond-spreadsheet-how-tableau-illuminates-education-data-easton-g4fge/?trackingId=INB8PW4ZQQqJIzGqfQDvoA%3D%3D)